O = Out

 O

-Forearm SP McCullers Jr. has undergone surgery to repair his right forearm injury and has been transferred to the 60-day injured list.
-He is expected to miss the remainder of the 2023 season.
+Forearm SP McCullers Jr. is recovering from forearm surgery and is expected to miss the start of the 2025 season.

 7/1/22 Jason Castro